takagallardo/nvme-secure-erase-tool/README.md

 - Destruction of encryption keys (if enabled)
 - Controller-level reset of user data areas

 This is **not** a filesystem format.

-It is a hardware-level secure erase.
+It is a hardware-level secure erase operation.

 ---